AlyxiaPuzzle/Alyxiapuzzle.github.io/index.md

   if (distance < 0) {
     clearInterval(x);
     document.getElementById("demo").innerHTML = "Alyxia CTF Will Start Soon.
 Please refresh the page to get access.
-Also join our discord:";
+Also join our discord";
   }
 }, 1000);
 </script>